MorpheusAIs/Docs/!KEYDOCS README FIRST!/Morpheus Lumerin Model.md

 <img src="/Graphics/Docs%20Graphics/English/Morpheus%20Lumerin%20Model/figure3.png">
 <i>Figure 3.
 Proposed wallet UI mockup</i>

-The Morpherus node API bus exposes a consumable API that any permissioned UI can access.
+The Morpheus node API bus exposes a consumable API that any permissioned UI can access.
 The node may even be run as a daemon service on a central web server to provide Morpheus network access to web and mobile apps.

 #### Proxy Router